jorphex/yPort/to do.md

 - add note if staking available
 - add note if isRetired
 - handle user blocked daily report messages (add pause command)
-- pull and cache kong and ydaemon every 3, 6, or 12 hours
+- pre-fetch and cache kong and ydaemon every 12 hours
 - recheck async
 - organize report message by chain
 - organize suggestions by apr and chain
 - check asset and vault prices viability for 1d historical data
 - add isyearn check to daily report
-- add /stop command to stop daily reports
 - rework onboarding to have daily reports disabled by default